Puerto Gaitán: History

 Puerto Gaitán was founded on February 11, 1932, when Venezuelan merchants: Pedro Capella, Ventura Alvarado and Concepción Izanoboco arrived on the banks of the Manacacías River and settled there before the announcement of the provision of a ferry or ferryboat from the Manacacías River to achieve transit between Puerto Carreño and Villavicencio.

 In this first point there was quite a lot of “majaguillo” tree, which gave it the name of majaguillal, until 1960 when it was elevated to the category of Police Inspection of the municipality of Puerto López and was called Manacacías.

 On November 29, 1969, the Departmental Assembly of Meta erected this population as a municipality with the name of Puerto Gaitán, in honor of the liberal leader Jorge Eliécer Gaitán.

 Geography

 Location

 Pto Gaitan is a municipality located in the department of Meta.
 It includes an extensive area of flat structure known as the Savannahs of the Altillanura, whose main articulating axis is the Meta River.

 The Municipality is an irregular rectangle circumscribed by the Meta River to the north, the Manacacias River and the Yucao River to the west, the Iteviare River to the south and a straight line to the East.
 It forms the extreme north-east of the Department of Meta, being the most distant Municipality from the departmental capital city Villavicencio.

 Hydrography

-Rivers Manacacias, Meta, Yucao, Planas, Muco, Guarrojo, Tillaba, Uva and I take.
+Rivers Manacacias, Meta, Yucao, Planas, Muco, Guarrojo, Tillaba, and Uva.

-PIPES: The springboard, Chavilonia, Vergel, Piriri, Yopo, Pilón, Melúa, Casibiare, Danta, La Plata, Bateas.